USED255/Annotations2Sub/README.md

 optional arguments:
-  -h, --help            Show this help message and exit -l, --embrace-libass  Embrace libass's quirks and features, and not specifying
-                        this option will adapt to xy-vsfilter -x 100, --transform-resolution-x 100
+  -h, --help            Show this help message and exit -x 100, --transform-resolution-x 100
                         Transform resolution X
   -y 100, --transform-resolution-y 100